 - If front tire pressure is too high or low, move the tire pressure setting in the tuning menu down or up.

-- Repeat step 4 for the rear tires or do it simultaneously.
+- Repeat steps 4-5 for the rear tires or do it simultaneously.

 - Re-check tires after all other suspension adjustments.